pauldijou/pauldijou.github.com/blog/2014-07-13-prismicio-when-happiness-met-disappointment.md

 If you don't know about [prismic.io](https://prismic.io/), it's a nice tool providing both a super clean web interface to write content and an API to retrieve it.
 No front-end provided, eventually some kits to help you and some examples, but no more.
 Which is cool because, if you are a web developer, you can focus on crafting an awesome optimized website and then easily put some content in it... well, that's the theory...

-But for me, after using it for a new website, as good as the idea can be, I find way too much limitations to consider it production ready.
+But for me, after using it for a new website, as good as the idea can be, I have found way too much limitations to consider it production ready.
 The team behind prismic.io is working on most of them so I really hope the implementation will become as awesome as its concept at some point in the future.

 The rest of the article will focus on bashing all those limitations, so there will be way more bad than good, but don't get me wrong, prismic.io has tons of good stuff, and it's still in beta, I just want to talk about what I don't like in this article.
 And since I'm not all about trolling, I will try to consider how to solve them at the end.
-I will not explain what prismic.io is exactly, so I might be for the best that you quickly check their website before continuing reading.
+I will not explain what prismic.io is exactly, so it might be for the best that you quickly check their website before continuing reading.
 Enjoy.

 ### Do you remember how happy we were at the beginning?